esteevanderwalt/TwitterAnalysis/DBConnection/README.md

-Examples of connecting to difference databases
+Examples of connecting to difference databases via R and its libraries